Medical Investigation: How Did 494 Children in One Pakistani City Get HIV?

 This spring, a number of parents in Ratodero, a poor neighborhood in the city of Larkana in southern Pakistan, were worried about their children.

-A number of kids had been running a fever for a while.
+Their kids had been running a fever for a while.
 Their parents had been taking them to a clinic run by Dr. Muzaffar Ghangharo, a pediatrician.
 But the youngsters weren't responding to treatments to bring down the fever.

 In late April, some of the parents wanted another opinion.
 So they took their children to a different medical center in Larkana, where they were seen by Dr. Imran Arbani.